sovity/edc-ce/README.md

 ## sovity Community Edition EDC

-Our sovity Community Edition EDC takes available Open Source EDC Extensions and combines them with our own open source EDC Extensions from this repository to build ready-to-use EDC Docker Images.
+Our sovity Community Edition EDC takes available Open Source EDC extensions and combines them with our own open source EDC extensions from this repository to build ready-to-use EDC Docker Images.

 See [here](launchers/README.md) for a list of our sovity Community Edition EDC Docker images.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## sovity Community Edition EDC Extensions
+## sovity Community Edition EDC extensions

-Feel free to explore and use our [EDC Extensions](./extensions) with your EDC setup.
+Feel free to explore and use our [EDC extensions](./extensions) with your EDC setup.

 We packaged critical extensions for compatibility with our EDC UI and general usability features into [sovity EDC Extensions Package](./extensions/sovity-edc-extensions-package).